What You Need:

 Desktop publishing is the process of using computer software to combine and rearrange text and images and create digital files which are either sent to a commercial printer for printing or printed directly from a desktop printer.

 Before even opening the software it is wise to have an idea where you are going with your design.
 What do you want to create?
 Even the roughest of sketches can be useful.
 You could skip this step but I recommend trying to do a few thumbnail sketches first.

-If your chosen software has templates for the type of project you plan to do - take a look at those templates to see if they will work as-is or with a little tweaking for your project.
+If your chosen software has templates for the type of project you plan to do, take a look at those templates to see if they will work as-is or with a little tweaking for your project.
 Using a template can be faster than starting from scratch and a great way for those new to desktop publishing to get started.
 Or, as an alternative, find a tutorial for your software that takes you through the steps of learning the software while doing a specific project such as a greeting card, business card, or brochure.
 If you're using Adobe InDesign, pick one of these Design Projects Using InDesign.
 For Microsoft Publisher, try a birth announcement, business card, or greeting card tutorial.
 Or, how about setting up a business card template in the free Serif PagePlus Starter Edition or one of these other projects.

 If using a template, you may need to tweak some of the template settings.
 If starting from scratch, set the size and orientation of your document.
 Set the margins.
 If you'll be doing text in columns, set up text columns.
 The specific steps you take in the document setup will vary from one type of project to the next.

 If your document is mostly text, place it in your layout by importing it from a file, copying it from another program, or typing it directly in your program (not the best choice if it is a substantial amount of text).